 The EHS adult Environmental Health Clinic opened for research in January 2015 at the Harris Health Smith Clinic.
 This clinic sees patients with poorly controlled asthma who are enrolled in one of our research studies.
 As part of its clinical research program, the Environmental Health Clinic provides comprehensive environmental health assessment and management services for individuals suffering adverse health effects due to or exacerbated by environmental exposures, with an initial focus on poorly controlled asthma.
 Services include:

-Office Visit.
-The provider takes a comprehensive health and environmental history, conduct an exam and order additional testing when necessary.
+The provider takes a comprehensive health and environmental history, conducts an exam and orders additional testing when necessary.

-Exposure Assessment.
-In many cases, the provider orders an environmental exposure assessment.
-EHS staff will then conduct a visual inspection of the patient's home, school or workplace and take some simple environmental measurements.
-Following the exposure assessment, program staff develop an action plan, with tailored education and interventions to limit exposure to identified hazards.
+In many cases, the provider orders a home environmental exposure assessment.
+EHS staff will then conduct a visual inspection of the patient's home and take some simple environmental measurements.
+This assessment may also be done by phone, by the patient (and/or a family member), guided by the EHS assessor.
+Following the home exposure assessment, program staff develop an action plan, with tailored education and interventions to limit exposure to identified hazards.
 Staff provide information regarding recommended exposure reduction actions and tools, and advocate for insurance reimbursement when appropriate.

 As a central source for clinical services as well as environmental health information, the program serves as a resource for outreach to local government agencies, health care providers, patients and academic institutions.
 In addition, the clinics are used as platforms for educating medical students, fellows and providers referring to the clinic.